blazium-engine/blazium-docs/contributing/how_to_contribute.rst

 Community support
 -----------------

-- **Call for Moderators**
+.. - **Call for Moderators**
+..
 With a community of our size, we need people to step up as volunteer moderators in all kinds of places.
+..
 These teams are organized by the Godot Foundation, but would not function without the dedication of active community members like you.

+..
 Have a look around your favorite community platform and you might come across open application calls.

 - **Answer tech-support questions**
   With many new people discovering the Blazium Engine recently, the need for peer-to-peer tech-support has never been greater.
-  ..
-See the `Blazium Official Discord server <https://chat.blazium.app>`_ for a list of official and user-supported Blazium communities.

 - **Create tutorials & more**
   How did you get started with the Blazium Engine?